nickMingi/minglab/_posts/computer/2020-01-24-LanguageProcessing-RegularExpression.markdown

     - terminals: lowercase and symbols
     - nonterminals: uppercase
     - start: the first
-- Derivation
+- Derivation: from the start symbol,
-    - series of rewritings
+    - series of rewritings steps to arrive at a word(terminal string)
         - start at START
             - any single nonterminal NT symbol
+- Terminal: lowercase
+- Nonterminal: uppercase

 # Exersise